heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 - On Mac and Linux systems, the path highlighted above will create a folder called `nakama` in the same directory as where you are running `docker-compose` from.
 - On Windows, you'll need to update the path above so that Docker can bind the folder properly.
 A valid value can look like this: `C:/users/<username>/projects/docker`.

-!!! warning "Windows Drive Binding"
+!!! warning "Drive Binding on Windows"
     Docker will complain about an unshared Drive if you the path above is not changed or is not available.
 The error looks like this:

     `ERROR: for bin_nakama_1 Cannot create container for service nakama: Drive has not been shared`